pvcraven/networking-class/source/chapters/session_layer/session_layer.rst

 	ftp://paul_craven:mypassword@cs.simpson.edu/mydir/myotherdir/myfile.zip

 There are dedicated FTP clients.
 My favorite is FileZilla_.
 These are great if you have a large number of files to move from one spot to another.
+HOWEVER, it now appears that FileZilla has adware.
+Even though it allows you to opt-out of it, I'm not so wild about that.

 FTP runs by default on port 21.

+**Alternatives:**

 There are other alternatives to FTP:

 * FTPS: Encrypts the session.
 Outdated.
-* SSH File Transfer Protocol: Sends files over an SSH connection.
+* SFTP: File Transfer Protocol: Sends files over an SSH connection.
 FileZilla can transfer files this way.
 MobaXTerm does this on the side.
 This is the better way to do things.

-**Alternatives:**
+* Use HTTP

 If you want to grab a file off the web via the command-line, use the ``wget`` command::